 Naturally, the Grand Bazaar is now one of Istanbul’s top tourist attractions.
-When you visit this magnificent structure, I suggest that you disregard its touristy aspect and concentrate on the architecture and many beautiful things that you can see all over the bazaar.
+When you visit this magnificent structure, I suggest that you disregard its touristy aspect and concentrate on the architecture and many beautiful details that you can see all over the bazaar.
 One of them is a fountain in the photo below.

 History is everywhere.
-Somewhere in between Hagia Sophia and the Grand Bazaar, you come across the Column of Constantine.
-You may not even notice it because there is much to see in that same area.
+Somewhere in between Hagia Sophia and the Grand Bazaar, you will come across the Column of Constantine.
+You may not even notice it, because there is much to see in that same area.

 I have a lot of photos of the New Mosque from my previous visits to Istanbul.
-When you cross the Galata Bridge from Beyoğlu to the old part of Istanbul, this mosque is right in front of you.
+When you cross the Galata Bridge, from Beyoğlu to the old part of Istanbul, this mosque is right in front of you.

 The Egyptian Spice Bazaar is next to the New Mosque, in Eminönü.

 It’s the second biggest covered market in Istanbul, after the Grand Bazaar.
 It was built in 1664, as part of the New Mosque complex.

 The same as the Grand Bazaar, it is a very touristy place.
 But, it’s also a very beautiful construction and I suggest that you visit it.
 It’s vibrant and very colourful.
 Plus, you can see a lot of different spices and many other goods on offer.